- Activity Directory

 Strength and balance classes in the Bay of Plenty

 Live stronger for longer with an ACC and Sport Bay of Plenty approved strength and balance class

-Sport Bay of Plenty is part of an exciting new project which is looking at creating access to approved community group strength and balance classes across the Western and Eastern Bay of Plenty for older adults.
+Sport Bay of Plenty is part of an exciting project supporting community group strength and balance classes for older adults across the Western and Eastern Bay of Plenty.
 This is part of a nationwide initiative to reduce falls and fractures and support older people to ‘live stronger for longer’.

 Why strength & balance classes?

 Research shows that older people with muscle weakness, balance issues or mobility limitations are 3-5 times more likely to fall in any one year than those without these problems.
 There is also evidence that community group strength and balance classes can reduce falls by 29%.

 Falling over and losing your strength and balance shouldn’t be considered a natural part of ageing.
 In actual fact, improving your strength and balance is considered to be one of the most modifiable risk factor with regards to having a fall.

 It all comes down to ‘use it or lose it’ and the classes that Sport Bay of Plenty is helping co-ordinate will involve simple but effective exercises that will improve leg strength and also challenge participants balance in a fun and safe environment.

 For more information about preventing falls and how to make your home ‘fall-proof’ go to www.livestronger.org.nz

 We're training volunteers, exercise instructors, community groups, church groups, activity coordinators or residents at retirement villages in how to lead strength and balance classes.